pumaworkshop/puma-workshop/TESTDATA_GUIDELINES.md

 But what about group chats?
 What about people being removed from a group chat or leaving by themselves?
 What about pictures that can be viewed once but haven't been opened yet?
 What changed avatars on the public profile?

-These are jsut examples of chat applications, but the same holds true for all other types of apps: with ever-expanding features of applications it becomes virtually impossible to find organic user data that contains all possible user actions.
+These are just examples of chat applications, but the same holds true for all other types of apps: with ever-expanding features of applications it becomes virtually impossible to find organic user data that contains all possible user actions.
 Or, more specific, all user actions of interest to your project you want to create reference data for.